ericnograles/aspnet-core-react-redux/README.md

 - This container runs `dotnet watch run` which will keep track of both the SPA (under `ClientApp` and .Net Code)
   - I'd recommend executing a `docker-compose logs -f` to keep an eye on both the .Net and SQL Server container

+### Dependency Management

+- You can open a bash into the .Net container by executing `./docker/dotnet/bash`.
+From there, execute any `dotnet add package` commands you need
+  - Your container should automatically restart/rebuild
+  - On your host machine, VS Code may ask to Restore Dependencies when you add/remove dependencies.
+Feel free to have VS Code update the dependencies on your host machine as well

 ### Entity Framework Migrations

 - There is a convenience script: `./docker/dotnet/migrate`.
 To use, simply execute `./docker/dotnet/migrate MyMigrationName`.